MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 If you don't want to deploy everything from that stage, you can select only specific items for deployment.

-Since dashboards, reports, semantic models, and dataflows are related and have dependencies, you can use the select related button to see all items that those items are dependent on.
+Since dashboards, reports, semantic models, and dataflows are related and have dependencies, you can use the select related button to see all the items that the selected item is dependent on.
 For example, if you want to deploy a report to the next stage, select the **Select related** button to mark the semantic model that the report is connected to, so that both will be deployed together and the report won't break.

 :::image type="content" source="media/deploy-content/selective-deploy-new.png" alt-text="A screenshot showing the selective deploy option in deployment pipelines." lightbox="media/deploy-content/selective-deploy-new.png":::